ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 Everyone is free to use this utility.
-However, instead of distributing it yourself, please instead distribute the URL of my website where I describe it- https://RichardOtter.github.io This is especially true of the exe file version.
+However, instead of distributing it yourself, please instead distribute the URL of my website where I describe it- https://RichardOtter.github.io

 ======================================================================